 Once cities begin to look beyond initial funding and cost saving benefits, planners can begin to envision how to generate revenue from smart city initiatives.
 IoT technologies carry tremendous opportunities for monetization.
-In fact, smart city parking alone could result in revenue increase of between 10-35%.
+In fact, smart city parking alone could be worth $17.2 billion by 2027.

 To Prove ROI, Start Small

 One effective way to drive value early in the development process is to start with a small, contained area like one building or street.
 By measuring data from this project, city planners will be able to determine what works and what doesn’t.
 In addition, if significant savings are generated, the city could reinvest them in further infrastructure development.

 Toni Oubari, the manager of Smart Communities at Verizon, believes that digital lighting is an effective way for cities to begin implementing smart technology.
 The technology is ready to use today and offers the chance to save on energy costs without the need to invest in massive rebuilding.

 The execution of smart lighting is also relatively straightforward.
 When a city is ready to replace a few hundred street lights in one area, officials could install connected lamp posts that can be centrally managed.
 This technology could cut down on energy costs, add network density, and create a platform for additional IoT solutions like traffic monitoring or public WiFi.